microsoft/botbuilder-dotnet/doc/Build CI/readme.md

 - Maven

-> Runing on Azure and Travs CI
+> Running on Azure and Travis CI

 **Python**

 Python 3.7.6

-> Runing on Linux only
+> Running on Linux only

 **Configuration**